 While It has helped many of the airlines and fellow passengers from the cumbersome circumstances of overloading and space-related problems in the flights, a massive ruckus amongst the passengers took place falling the victims of this policy, because of its non-flexibility and opaque mechanism.

 Meanwhile, you should always ask the crew if they have room in the cabin for a very compact stroller.
-This is bonus for you, if they allow it after checking the space.
+This is a bonus for you if they allow it after checking the space.
 No actual designated pram compartments present in the cabin to store the compact strollers.
-Looking to the occasional stroller, aircraft equipment and/or premium cabins passengers’ jackets are usually used to store, called as Cupboards (Where we store the occasional stroller).
-It’s highly unlikely that your pram will be brought inside, in case of flight is full.
+Looking to the occasional stroller, aircraft equipment, and/or premium cabins passengers’ jackets are usually used to store, called Cupboards (Where we store the occasional stroller).
+It’s highly unlikely that your pram will be brought inside, in case of a flight is full.

 You can collect your stroller at the baggage belt generally.
 Usually, your suitcases are also present at the same place.

-Moreover, you must check in oversize baggage if it’s not available on the belt while you checking in.
-As you do arrival on the airport, aircraft door provides the facility for the stroller to be collected once all other passengers have disembarked.
-In this case, airports policy matters not just the airline.
+Moreover, you must check-in oversize baggage if it’s not available on the belt while you checking in.
+As you do arrive at the airport, the aircraft door provides the facility for the stroller to be collected once all other passengers have disembarked.
+In this case, airport policy matters not just the airline.
 Now, If you need to collect stroller at the baggage carousel then a baby sling/carrier is highly useful here.

 Children (2 years or older)

-Children 2 or older are required to have their own seat; a ticketed adult fare.
+- Children 2 or older are required to have their own seats; a ticketed adult fare.
 Children under 5 can’t travel alone under any circumstances.